 When you nominate your company or a colleague for the HVAC Residential Contractor of the Year, it begins a process that includes visiting the company as part of our qualification process.
 They may not win in the year they are nominated, but they will be in the running.

-Among the requirements for qualification, a contractor must:
+Among the requirements for qualification, an HVAC contractor must:

 - Be in business at least 10 years